Martin-ITT/MS3-Code_Institute/Readme.md

 <a href="#index">Back to top ☝️ </a>
 <span id="credits"></span>

-# 6. Credits
+# 6. Credits 💳

 A big thank belongs to:

-- Again to my family
+- Again, to my family
-- Again to Adegbenga Adeye - my mentor, for guidance and feedback on this project
+- Again, to Adegbenga Adeye - my mentor, for guidance and feedback on this project
 - Code Institute team
 - Hero image was downloaded from PxHere